-Noah Metz is one of the firm’s transactional tax associates.
+Noah Metz is the firm’s transactional tax associate.

 Noah has advised clients with respect to: